YottaDB/YDBDoc/ProgGuide/commands.rst

 * A device EXCEPTION
 * A ZSTEP action

 The VIEW "BREAKMSG" mask selectively enables or disables these messages.
-For an explanation of the mask, refer to `“View” <./commands.html#view>`_.
+For an explanation of the mask, refer to `View`_.
 By default, a process executing a YottaDB image displays all BREAK messages.

 When a process encounters a BREAK, it displays a prompt indicating readiness to process commands in Direct Mode.
 By default, Direct Mode displays the YDB> prompt.
 SETting the $ZPROMPT intrinsic special variable alters the prompt.